MooersLab/polyglotmolviz/README.md

 The Colab notebook provides access to generic scientific computing packages preinstalled on Colab.
 This software includes widely used numerical computing packages like NumPy and pandas.
-If the required software is already available on Colab, the user can import the packages or modules and start executing code blocks in the notebook.
+If the required software is available on Colab, the user can import the packages or modules and execute code blocks in the notebook.
 Unfortunately, molecular graphics packages are not part of this software collection.

 One solution to this issue is to install this software via Anaconda.